simeonackermann/RDForm/README.md

-hooks 		| Path to the hooks file lang 		| Path to the language file cache 		| true or false, loads template from cache verbose 	| true or false, output messages before the form debug 		| log error, warnings and infos into the console submit 		| Submit callback function
+hooks 		| Path to the hooks file lang 		| Path to the language file cache 		| true or false, loads template from cache verbose 	| true or false, output all messages and the result debug 		| log error, warnings and infos into the console submit 		| Submit callback function